Elsinor1/travelAI/README.md

 ### Your offers

 Displays travel offers generated by the user.
-User can also filted by travel profile.
+User can also filtered by travel profile.
 By clicking on "Generate new offer" button user can create new travel offer.

 ### Display offer

 After clicking on offer name in one of the previously mentioned pages, full travel offer is displayed.
-It includes three day itinerary with reccomendations for activites or dining.
+It includes three day itinerary with recommendations for activities or dining.
 Also displayes images describing the offer.
-On bottom can user see display of flight tickets reccomended for this offer.
+On bottom can user see display of flight tickets recommended for this offer.

 ### Travel profile

 After clicking on "Add or edit profiles" on the Your offers page you can access travel profile.
 Choose between "New" or "Edit" to prefill the form.
 Fill your preferences and location.
-When inputing location, confirm it in suggestions dropdown.
+When inputting location, confirm it in suggestions dropdown.
 After confirmation nearest airports are displayed.
 After completing a profile, you are redirected to "your offers" page.

 ### Finally, I would like to extend my heartfelt thanks to Brian Yu from Harvard University for teaching this incredible course.
 It was a pleasure to complete the course, and I'll always cherish this memorable chapter of my life.